kwickbit/scf-tracker/README.md

 Reviewer can also be given access to backend repo.

 **Result:**
-1. ✅ Reviewer can test API with direct API call at `/transactions`
+1. ✅ Reviewer can request us to write simple code with API call on frontend side.

 ___
 ### Deliverable 4.6